The Kirby Laboratory

 Dr. Tsang received her Ph.D. from the University of Georgia studying Helicobacter pylori flagella biogenesis and gene regulation in the laboratory of Professor Timothy Hoover.
 Did we mention that Helicobacter is a type IV secretion system-dependent pathogen?
 During the long drive from Georgia to Boston, she learned that she had two Journal of Bacteriology papers accepted on the same day as a culmination to her PhD work!
 She joined the Kirby laboratory in April 2015 to identify novel antimicrobials targeting Carbapenem-resistant Enterobacteriaceae.

-She is currently a scientific content editor at JoVE (the Journal of Visualized Experimentation) and actively engaged as a scientific writer on many fronts including the ASM Blog and her own blog, The Microbial Menagerie.
+She was previously scientific content editor at JoVE (the Journal of Visualized Experimentation), currently a science writer for Millipore Sigma and otherwise actively engaged as a scientific writer on many fronts including the ASM Blog and her own blog, The Microbial Menagerie.
 Also see her blog, scientific writing, and photography at http://jwtsang.com/.
 They are awesome.

 Sylvine Raverdy, MS, PhD